Parenting Tips 9 min read

 Storage permissions: Control which apps can access photos, contacts, and other personal data.

 Social media platforms and apps often collect extensive data about users.
-Teaching your child to manage these settings is crucial for their privacy protection.
+Teaching your child to manage these settings is important for their privacy.

 Privacy controls: Most platforms offer multiple privacy levels.
 Choose the most restrictive settings appropriate for your child’s age.